 Our Zermatt trip goals were simple: hike every day and have lunch at Chez Vrony.

-While I plan to share our hiking adventures with you later, I have to put the spotlight on Chez Vrony today.
+While you can read about our hiking adventures in my next post, I have to put the spotlight on Chez Vrony today.
 Chez Vrony is one of the most popular restaurants and apero bars in Zermatt – and for many good reasons!
 In fact, I can think of FIVE reasons why Chez Vrony is a Zermatt Must Do.

 1. A HISTORIC ESTABLISHMENT